gauthavite/INF473V-Kaggle/Stage 1/README.md

 ```bash
 python fixmatch.py
 ```
-will create a pytorch file `fixmatch.pt`.
+will create a pytorch file `fixmatch.pt` of the fine-tuned model.

 You can then run
 ```bash